RM9807/AURAA_REPLIT/replit.md

 - **Build Scripts**: Separate build and start commands for deployment

 The application follows a modern full-stack architecture with clear separation between frontend and backend concerns, while maintaining a smooth development experience through integrated tooling.

+## Recent Changes: Latest modifications with dates

+### July 14, 2025 - Database Integration Completed
+- Full PostgreSQL database integration with all CRUD operations
+- Complete API endpoints for users, profiles, outfits, and wardrobe items
+- Database schema synchronized and tested with real data
+- All storage operations moved from in-memory to PostgreSQL
+- Comprehensive testing of all endpoints (POST, GET, PATCH operations)
+- Sample data successfully created and retrieved from database
+- AURAA logo integration in hero section and footer
+- Updated CTA buttons to "Get Stylish Now"
+- Custom wardrobe and outfit images integrated into landing page sections